JoeDunnStable/how_much_data/README.md

 ## What's included

-I've experimented with three algorithms implemented in C++, one of which relies on monte carlo simulations, a second, which relies on the use of the discrete fourier transform of the characteristic function of the convolution of the distribution functions, and finally one that takes advantage of an integral representation of the MAD given the derivative of characteristic function of the underlying distribution.
+This package contains two algorithms implemented in C++, one of which relies on monte carlo simulations, and a second one that takes advantage of an integral representation of the MAD given the derivative of characteristic function of the underlying distribution.
+I experimented with a third algorithm that used a discrete fourier transform, but it's been dropped from the package because it's much inferior to the integral representation.

 The package includes several files developed for this project:

-*  convolution_test.cpp.
-The main program to nun the convolution test, which will be retired in the next iteration.
-The pinelis_taleb integral is vastly superior in terms of speed and accuracy.
 *  monte_carlo_test.cpp.
 The main program to run the monte carlo test.
 It's bullet-proof but so slow that it's hard to obtain the required accuracy in a reasonable time frame even using multi-threading.
 * pinelis_taleb_test.cpp.
 The main program implementing the integral representation of MAD.
 This is my current method of choice.
+* pinelis_taleb_graph.R.
+An R script to graph the results of a run of pinelis_taleb_test.
 *  pareto_distribution.h.
 Contains a class for the pareto distribution, modeled on the classes in boost::random and including items normally computed in boost::math::statistical_distributions